andrefaraujo/videosearch/README.md

 TODO(andrefaraujo): complete this by Oct/18

-Extracting keyframes and features from entire Stanford I2V dataset:
+Extracting keyframes from entire Stanford I2V dataset:

     > cd $mypath/videosearch/stanford_i2v/indexer/
     > python extract_database_keyframes.py # Look at script for more details and for changing parameters